hatspencer/wordcount/ASSUMPTIONS.md

 * Collection of stop-words provided by a file which is a part of the application (should reside in resources directory).
 * Stop-words should not be counted.
 * All provided stop-words are valid, it is not necessary to validate those.

+# Iteration 3

+* A file containing words to count can be provided as a program argument.
+In that case program should count words in a file.
+* If no file is provided application will read for text from console.
+* If non-existing or inaccessible file is provided application will print an error message and will fall back to reading text from console.
+    This additional assumption is based on my (vkuzel) question during interview.